matthewlong29/PareAndFlourish_Site/_pages/lets-collaborate.md

   header: collaborate.jpg
 ---

-<p>Some of the most valuable lessons are learned through teamwork.
-We’ve had the opportunity to work with great people to bring you content from different perspectives. </p>
+Some of the most valuable lessons are learned through teamwork.
+We’ve had the opportunity to work with great people to bring you content from different perspectives.

 Are you interested in collaborating with Pare and Flourish?
-Let us <a href="mailto:{{site.email}}">know</a>!
+Let us [know](mailto:{{site.email}})!

 <hr class="secondary">